abglassford/sql-curriculum/Indexes.md

 Time: 9.837 ms
 ```

-This query can't be optimized because it doesn't have a `WHERE` clause.

-Now, run the following query.
+A query without a `WHERE` clause can't be optimized.
+So let's fix that.

 ```sql
 SELECT COUNT(id) FROM places WHERE parent_id = 21138;